How do I use SpeedGrader?

 The right side of the menu bar includes the student list for the assignment.
 SpeedGrader opens the assignment for the first student listed in the student list, arranged alphabetically by last name.
 If you have activated student view, the Test Student will be shown at the end of the student list.
 The student list also displays the status of each student's submission.
 You can also use the student list to find student submissions.

 View Student Submission

-Once you have selected a student, view the student's assignment in the main body of SpeedGrader.
+Once you have selected a student, the student's submission displays in the preview window.

 To provide comments on document submissions, you can:

 - Use Canvas DocViewer to mark up .pdf, .doc/.docx, and .ppt/.pptx assignments directly in SpeedGrader.
 SpeedGrader may take up to ten minutes after an assignment is submitted to display a document that supports DocViewer.

 - Download the submission, put feedback on the document, and re-upload the submission.